skoike/bunpu/README.md

 It is one of.
 In other words, the calculation by distribution does not use individual values, but a set of parameters called distribution.
 Arithmetic processes such as handling and random walks are defined as correlations between parameter distributions.

-Here, the distribution calculation will be described.

-  Currently, the method is limited to four arithmetic operations and simple integration of vectors(time series analysis), but I believe that it can be extended to the entire mathematics including various differential equations by advancing development.
- This may bring improvements to various physical analysis technology and social phenomenon analysis that handle various variations and can be used as a scope to deepen understanding.

-The method is to construct a calculation system in which the distributed data is distributed in a histogram and the distribution is used as a calculation element.

 summary

 - Accurate handling of dispersion when designing and analyzing is important to ensure performance and reliability.